8 Song Activities to Explore Rainbows and Colors

 1. Rainbow Stew:

 I always love how children are enchanted by the "Rainbow Stew" song.
-Watching as each colourful fruit is added one by one into a pot, creating a beautiful rainbow by the song's end, is so magical for them.
+Watching as each colorful fruit is added one by one into a pot, creating a beautiful rainbow by the song's end, is so magical for them.

 2. Little Mouse Hide and Seek Game